weaveworks/weave/site/how-it-works.md

 #### Establishing the Ephemeral Session Key

-When a weave peer has been started with the `-password` option, the initial handshake between the peers over TCP includes the exchange of the peers' public keys.
-Each peer generates a fresh public and private key pair for each connection, and these are created from the NaCl crypto library's `GenerateKey` function.
+For every connection between peers, a fresh public/private key pair is created at both ends, using NaCl's `GenerateKey` function, and the public key portion is sent to the other end as part of the initial handshake performed over TCP.
 Peers that were started with `-password` do not continue with connection establishment unless they receive a public key from the remote peer.
 Thus either all peers in a weave network must be started with `-password`, or none of them.

 When a peer has received a public key from the remote peer, it uses this to form the ephemeral session key for this connection.
 The public